mattbatwings/BatPU-2/README.md

 - NOTE THAT THESE INSTRUCTIONS ARE FOR WINDOWS ONLY
 - Grab the [latest release](https://github.com/MCHPR/MCHPRS/releases)
 - Run the .exe in a new folder
 - A server console should launch.
-Test connecting to the server by joining the multiplayer ip ```localhost``` Also, new folders/files should have also been created.
+Test connecting to the server by joining the multiplayer ip ```localhost```.
+Also, new folders/files should have also been created.
 One of these folders should be called "schems"
 - Go back to the cpu in singleplayer.
 You should have your program already pasted in and updated.
 Create a worldedit selection of the entire computer.
 Run ``//minsel``, ``//copy``, and ```//schem save [name]```
 - Transfer the newly created schematic from .minecraft/config/worldedit/schematics to the MCHPRS schems folder
 - Join the server again.
 Run ```//load [name]```, and ```//paste```